PiotrBryla/FT-Frontend/README.md

 ## Used Search Queries

-To obtain headlines list for each pages following table show the query strings passed to the API:
+Table below shows query strings passed to the API in order to obtain headlines list for each of pages:

 |     Page       |Query String |
 |----------------|-------------------------------|